 The Directorate for Impact Assessment and European Added Value of EPRS provides a series of dedicated products and services in this field, including:

 With a view to ’empowering through knowledge’, the European Parliamentary Research Service (EPRS) has recently compiled and is now issuing comprehensive rolling check-lists of important, but otherwise largely inaccessible, material relating to various aspects of the EU law-making and policy cycles.
-Designed to assist Members and parliamentary committees in the exercise of effective scrutiny and oversight of the executive, and updated on a regularly updated basis, these check-lists so far cover the following seven horizontal topics:
+Designed to assist Members and parliamentary committees in the exercise of effective scrutiny and oversight of the executive, and updated on a regularly basis, these check-lists so far cover the following six horizontal topics:

 This check-list provides parliamentary committees with a structured overview, by subject area and individual legislative act, of review clauses and the timelines for forthcoming reviews and other reporting provisions in EU legislation.
 It includes all legislative acts adopted from 2004 to 2016 (during the sixth, seventh and the current, eighth, parliamentary term) that contain a review, evaluation, implementation and/or monitoring clause.
 The check-list is updated annually.